 This course is a continuation of MATH 110 and emphasizes absolute value, linear functions and graphs, rational exponents, radical expressions and equations, quadratic equations, exponential functions, and logarithmic functions.
-RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
-PREREQ: MATH 110 or 112 (offered at CSM or Skyline), or appropriate score on District Math Placement test.
+RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+PREREQ: MATH 110 or 112 (offered at CSM or Skyline), or appropriate score on the College Placement Test or other multiple measures assessment.

-90680 MATH 120 AB MTWTh9:35-10:40 17-103 Zemla 5.0
+90680 MATH 120 AB MW 8:10-10:35 17-103 Zemla 5.0